ssvassiliev/fibertrace/README.md

     **Description:** Paths to parameter and trajectory files.\
     **Default value:** none\
 -   TSCALE\
-    **Description:** The time interval between frames in the trajectory multiplied by FSTEP in picoseconds.\
+    **Description:** The time interval between frames in the trajectory multiplied by FSTEP, picoseconds.\
     **Default value:** 5.0

 ### Optional TFIELD parameters